 - 1. Officers shall not reach into vehicles, or place themselves in the path of a vehicle. - 2.
-When feasible officers shall move out of the path of a moving vehicle to a position of cover. - 3.
-Officers shall not discharge a firearm at or from a moving vehicle, unless an occupant of the vehicle the officer is engaging is using lethal force against the officer or another person.
-Such action must be necessary for self-defense, for the defense of other officers, for the protection of another person, or because the officer has no reasonable alternative course of action. - F. Duty to Provide Medical Attention - 1.
-Following a use of force and once it is safe to do so, officers shall: - a.
+Officers shall move out of the path of a moving vehicle to a position of cover. - 3.
+Officers shall not discharge a firearm at or from a moving vehicle, unless an occupant of the vehicle the officer is engaging is using lethal force (other than the vehicle itself) against the officer or another person.
+Such action must be necessary for self-defense, for the defense of other officers, for the protection of another person, or because the officer has no reasonable alternative course of action.

+F. Duty to Provide Medical Attention

+- 1. Following a use of force and once it is safe to do so, officers shall: - a.
 Determine whether any person was injured by the use of force. - b.
 Immediately render aid consistent with the officer's training. - c.
 Immediately request medical attention when an individual is injured or complains of injury following a use of force. - d.
 Officers shall immediately request medical attention for the following use of force events regardless of visible injury or complaint of injury: - i.
 Baton (Expandable or Straight)/Bokken - ii.
 Oleoresin Capsicum (OC) Spray - iii.
 Electronic Control Weapons - iv.
 Use of patrol canine - v.
 Use of Force with a vehicle (refer to SOP 2-45 Pursuit by Motor Vehicle) - vi.
 Impact Munitions - vii.
-Firearm viii.
-Strikes to the head, throat or neck with a hard object.

-- 2. If officers are unable to secure the scene, officers may safely extract the individual and transport them to a safe location for medical treatment, if necessary. - 3.
-Officers shall closely monitor individuals who are taken into custody if the individual
+Firearm - viii.
+Strikes to the head, throat or neck with a hard object. - 2.
+If officers are unable to secure the scene, officers may safely extract the individual and transport them to a safe location for medical treatment, if necessary. - 3.
+Officers shall closely monitor individuals who are taken into custody if the individual is injured, exhibits physical distress, complains of pain, or has been rendered unconscious.